-Both the computer with desktop Firefox and your Android device must be connected to the same Wi-Fi network.
-Desktop cannot be using a wired connection that routes to the Wi-Fi network; both must truly be on Wi-Fi.
+The computer with desktop Firefox and your Android device must be connected to the same Wi-Fi network.
+Desktop Firefox cannot be using a wired connection that routes to the Wi-Fi network; both must truly be on Wi-Fi.

 You will need:

 - Firefox Desktop 42 or later

 - An Android device running Firefox 42 or later for Android

 - The Barcode Scanner Android app by ZXing Team installed on the phone.

 If you need to use older versions of Firefox Desktop or Firefox for Android, see the guide to debugging Firefox for Android over USB.

 - Install the Barcode Scanner Android app by ZXing Team

 - Go to Options -> "Settings" -> "Advanced"